IgorVolokho99/IgorVolokho99/README.md

 - 🌱 I’m currently learning math, Backend, AI, Big Data, DevOps;
 - 👯 I'm looking for a collaboration on going to a bar;
 - 🤔 I’m looking for help with a couple of beers.
+- ⚡ Everything here is so cool, so authentic.
 <!--
 **IgorVolokho99/IgorVolokho99** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.